 Estonia is the northernmost Baltic state, sharing borders with Latvia to the south, Russia to the east and – across the Baltic Sea – Finland to the north.
 It’s population is approximately 1.5 million.
 The official language is Estonian, though a significant minority speaks Russian.

 By the grace of God and thanks to the perseverance of Estonian Christians, the Church in Estonia survived her long repression under communism.
 Having emerged whole and faithful, the Estonian Church is once again striving to be a bold and effective witness to the culture.
-As with other European nations, this includes speaking into a post-modern, post-Christian, materialistic and highly secular culture.
+As with other European nations, this includes speaking into a post-Christian, post-modern, materialistic and increasingly neo-pagan culture.

 Alongside Ministries International has been involved in supporting the work of Estonian pastors in local churches, teaching catechisms, leading Bible studies, calling on the poor or the new members, and investing time and friendship in young Estonian Christians.